openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `credentials_supported`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string identifying the credential type.
 The value can be a JSON object or a URL of a page that contains a JSON object.
 The JSON object MUST conform to the structure of the (#credential-metadata-object).
 It communicates the specifics of the credential type that the issuer support issuance of.

 ### Credential Metadata Object

-The following defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.
+This section defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

-* `name`: REQUIRED.
-String value of a display name for the credential.

-* `formats`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential.
-A non-exhaustive list of valid values defined by this specification are `jwt_vc`, `ldp_vc` and `iso-mdl`.
-The value is a JSON object detailing the specifics about the support for the credential format with a following non-exhaustive list of parameters that MAY be included:
-  * `cryptographic_binding_methods_supported`: OPTIONAL.
-Array of case sensitive strings that identify how the credential is bound to the identifier of the End-User who possesses the credential as defined in (#credential-binding).
-A non-exhaustive list of valid values defined by this specification are `did`, `mso`, and `none`.
-  * `cryptographic_suites_supported`: OPTIONAL.
-Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.

-* `types`: REQUIRED.
-Array of strings representing type of a credential.
-This value corresponds to `type` in W3C [@!VC_DATA] and a `doctype` in ISO/IEC 18013-5 (mobile Driving License).

-* `claims`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential.
-The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
-  * `namespace`: OPTIONAL.
-String value of a namespace that the claim belongs to.
-Relevant for ISO/IEC 18013-5 (mobile Driving License) specification.
-  * `mandatory`: OPTIONAL.
-Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
-If the `mandatory` property is omitted its default should be assumed to be `true`.
-  * `type`: OPTIONAL.
-String value determining type of value of the claim.
-A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
 * `display`: OPTIONAL.
-String value of a display name for the claim.

-* `display`: OPTIONAL.
 A JSON object containing information how to display a certain credential in a wallet.
 The following is a non-exhaustive list of parameters that MAY be included.
 Note that the display name of the credential and individual claim names are obtained from `name` and `claims.display` values.
+  * `name`: REQUIRED.
+String value of a display name for the credential.
   * `credential_issuer`: OPTIONAL.
 String value of a display name for the credential issuer.
   * `background_color`: OPTIONAL.
 String value of a background color of the credential.
   * `text_color`: OPTIONAL.
 String value of a text color of the credential.